renegade-fi/typescript-sdk/examples/gas-sponsorship/README.md

 # Gas Sponsorship Example

-This example demonstrates how to use the Renegade gas sponsorship feature.
-For now, it uses the same flow as the external match example, but will be updated with gas sponsorship specific functionality.
+This example demonstrates how to request gas sponsorship when generating an external match.
+This allows API users to have their transaction gas costs refunded through a rebate contract.

 ## Setup